mortvest/shield_api/README.md

 In order to test the API, scripts from the curs_scripts directory can be used.
 For more information about the JSON format for the POST requests, please refer to `curl_scripts/README.md`.

+## Configuration
+Environment variables for the database and the JWT are placed into the .env file.